bald-head/deploy-docs/src/en/index.md

       link: https://github.com/bald-head/deploy-docs

 features:
-  - icon: 🏹
+  - icon: 🚀
-    title: file transfer in seconds
+    title: faster
-    details: Hash summary identification for each uploaded file, when users upload the same file, there is no actual file transfer process, to achieve the second transfer.
+    details: Leverage containerization to more quickly deploy projects and the middleware they require
 ---